Ri Ho-rim

 Ri Ho-rim (리호림) is a North Korean politician.
 He is a member of the Politburo of the Central Committee of the Workers' Party of Korea.
 He is Director of the Central United Front Department.
 In 2019 he became an alternate member of the Politburo.
 In March 2020 he was seen voting in a meeting of the Politburo, a right reserved for full members only, and thus it was assumed he has become a full member.
+He is the Secretary General of the Red Cross Society of the Democratic People's Republic of Korea.